softwaremill/bootzooka/README.md

 ```

 By default, OpenTelemetry is disabled to avoid telemetry export exceptions (which is available and explorable if you are
 using the Docker compose setup).
-If you have a collector running, edit the startp script appropriately.
+If you have a collector running, edit the startup script appropriately.

 The backend will start on [`http://localhost:8080`](http://localhost:8080).
 You can explore the API docs using the
 Swagger UI by navigating to [`http://localhost:8080/api/v1/docs`](http://localhost:8080/api/v1/docs).